Lesson 2: Creating Visual Basic 6 Applications

 End Sub

-press F5 or click on the run button to run the program and where the results are arranged vertically, as shown in Figure 2.5.
+Press F5 or click the run button to see the results arranged vertically:

 Concatenating Strings